supensa/FocusOn/README.md

 ## Contact:
 If you have any questions contact me at <a href="mailto:spencer.forrest.ios@gmail.com">spencer.forrest.ios@gmail.com</a>

+## Charts library:
+This is the link of the library used to produce the charts on this app:
+<a href="https://github.com/danielgindi/Charts">Charts library</a>

 ## Notification:
 The application will send a notification 4 hours after the user's last visit to remind him/her to check his/her goal.